Baravik/DecisionHelperApp/Functional_Description.md

 A user deciding between different product options could:

 - Create a quiz with specific feature comparisons
-- Add images of products being considered
 - Set higher weights for must-have features
-- Share the quiz with family members for additional input
+- Share the quiz for additional input

 The final score helps identify which product best matches their needs based on their personal criteria weighting.